trapexit/mergerfs/README.md

 #### How well does mergerfs scale?
 Is it "production ready?"

 Users have reported running mergerfs on everything from a Raspberry Pi to dual socket Xeon systems with >20 cores.
 I'm aware of at least a few companies which use mergerfs in production.
 [Open Media Vault](https://www.openmediavault.org) includes mergerfs as its sole solution for pooling drives.
+The author of mergerfs had it running for over 300 days managing 16+ drives with reasonably heavy 24/7 read and write usage.
+Stopping only after the machine's power supply died.

+Most serious issues (crashes or data corruption) have been due to kernel bugs.
+All of which are fixed in stable releases.

 #### Can mergerfs be used with drives which already have data / are in use?